nomad-coe/nomad/CONTRIBUTING.md

 # Contributing

+See also the more detailed [contributing guide](https://nomad-lab.eu/docs/develop/contrib.html) in the documentation.

 We maintain two git repositories that you can contribute to.
 The default choice for external contributors should be the [GitHUB project](https://github.com/nomad-coe/nomad) project.
 Please you the normal [GitHub-Flow](https://docs.github.com/get-started/quickstart/github-flow) targeting the `develop` branch.